 Unless your undocumented spouse arrived legally in the U.S., obtained Advance Parole, or accrued less than 180 days of unlawful presence, you generally must follow four steps to apply for a marriage green card under the U.S. immigration law:

-- If you need to apply for a provisional waiver, you first must get a receipt from the National Visa Center showing that you submitted your immigrant visa application.
-Once you submit your waiver application, it may take up to 6 months to receive a decision on the waiver.
+If you need to apply for a provisional waiver, you first must get a receipt from the National Visa Center showing that you submitted your immigrant visa application.
+Once you submit your waiver application, it may take up to six months to receive a decision on the waiver.

 ImmigrationHelp.org offers step-by-step guides for applying for a marriage green card and for collecting the necessary supporting documents.
 That said, it is critical to understand that your undocumented spouse may be barred from reentering the United States for 3-10 years if they have spent over 180 days here without a valid visa.